 Traditional phone lines require phone lines to run throughout the building to each desk phone.
 Installing telecom lines isn’t always easy nor feasible in every office.

 A virtual phone number, however, is location-agnostic, and it’s not bound to one location.
 It works for employees in and out of the office because they share the same cloud PBX.

 That means your in-house or virtual team can pick-up calls from the virtual number in the office, at home, or on their cell phone.
 And, you can choose who receives incoming calls from the virtual phone number depending on your staff availability.

 Top 5 Benefits of a Virtual Phone Number

 Now that you have a better idea about these types of phone numbers, it’s time to decide if your business needs one.

 Here are a few useful benefits you should know about virtual phone numbers.

-People can call your virtual phone number from anywhere in the world without paying expensive calling charges.
+People can use your virtual phone system from anywhere in the world without paying expensive calling charges.
 You can offer a toll-free phone number or a discounted local phone number that global callers may appreciate.